VMC and CMC updates: 5 key takeaways

 1. Expanded verification for Common Mark Certificates (CMCs)

-A significant change introduced in version 1.7 is a more structured verification process for Common Mark Certificates (CMCs).
-The document outlines new provisions for proof of prior use, which includes:
+Common Mark Certificates (CMCs) were first introduced in version 1.6, with 1.7 adopting a more structured verification process.
+The document outlines new provisions for proof of prior use, which include:

 • Minimum display period: Applicants must now provide evidence that their mark has been publicly displayed for at least 12 months on a website under a domain they control.